The exclusive and most exhaustive research report

 Liquid cooling technology is gaining popularity among high-computing facilities to support Artificial Intelligence (AI) and big data analytics.
 These technologies require powerful computing capability for their TPU, where the heat generated exceeds the cooling limit, thus need efficient cooling to keep the chips functional.
 Vendors operating in the liquid immersion and direct liquid cooling market are strengthening their offerings through multiple OEM partnerships.
 Server suppliers are providing direct-to-chip cooling server racks to run AI and machine learning workloads.
 Hence, it is expected that vendors operating in providing traditional cooling systems are partnering with liquid immersion and direct-liquid cooling vendors to support existing customers in deploying HPC clusters worldwide.

-The global data center construction market research report includes a detailed segmentation by facility type, electrical infrastructure, mechanical infrastructure, general construction, tier standards, and geography.
+The global data center construction market research report includes a detailed segmentation by

 In 2019, Europe witnessed the expansion of over 70 small data center projects, registering over $1.5 billion in investments, followed by North America with over 50 projects.
 The APAC data center construction market witnessed the investment in more than 35 small projects, which contributed over $600 million in revenue.
 The US, Germany, the Netherlands, the UK, Australia, and France have the highest number of small facility development and expansion projects.
 APAC is likely to increase its contributions with several telecommunication providers planning to invest in edge data centers by 2025.